Tag: reflection

 Deuteronomy 14:22–26, Acts 2:36–42

-Feasting in the of the Lord is a strong theme in all the Jewish feast times.
-Feasting in God’s presence provides a physical reminder that it is by God’s and that there is something to feast with.
+Feasting in the presence of the Lord is a strong theme in all the Jewish feast times.
+Feasting in God’s presence provides a reminder that it is by God’s grace and that there is something to feast with.
 It also reminds us that God is God.
 It keeps us balanced so that we do not think that the feast is because of ourselves or our works.

 When the early “church” of Acts eats together, we’re talking about all sorts of people.
 While they all were Jews (at this point, with some Gentile converts), that doesn’t mean they all got along.
 There were fishermen, tax collectors, Levites, merchants, soldiers, guardsmen.
 In other words, there was a cross-section of Jewish society.
 They made it a practice of breaking bread together.
 There is a context to this breaking of bread.
 These people listened to the Apostles’ (we’d say the New Testament) Teaching (sermons and preaching), to fellowship (more than and greet at the door), and prayer.
 It is all four elements together that were practiced.